 These banks provide strong customer support, such as helping clients to find lawyers in obscure parts of the world, which continue to offer a competitive edge that makes the institutions attractive to wealthy clients.
 However, domestic rivals in Switzerland and smaller banks that cannot trade on their reputations and that cannot provide the same level of client services face a much more uncertain outlook, the Financial Times reports.

 With the death of the Swiss bank, it may be harder for investors to determine where they should invest if they are interested in moving money to an offshore financial institution.
-For those who are interested in investing offshore and who want to understand the rules and regulations they may face in different jurisdictions, talking with Kevin Thorn, a Maryland tax lawyer, is advisable.
+For those who are interested in investing offshore and who want to understand the rules and regulations they may face in different jurisdictions, talking with US International Tax Advisors is advisable.